pcesarperez/pas-d-argent/README.md

 There are two important files right now in the repo:

 * `init.R`: Initialization functions.
 This loads a Google Spreadsheet containing the income/expenses data into the `expenses_data` variable.
 * `calc.R`: Statistical calculations.
-This contanins several functions to work with the data loaded in the first script (for example, getting the estimated monthly budget or getting a summary of the monthly budgets).
+This contains several functions to work with the data loaded in the first script (for example, getting the estimated monthly budget or getting a summary of the monthly budgets).

 ##Additional notes